 In hindsight, I should have checked better for competitor uses; there are a couple of similar things, but nothing I’m too worried about from a passing-off or copyright point of view.

 I don’t actually have much to say about other aspects of marketing.
 I’m going to mention it on social media a couple more times, but otherwise not worry about it.

 I’m a game designer; I have been for 9 years now.
 Design was supposed to be the thing I’d get right, but inevitably it would be the part for which I’d set the highest standards.
-I’m disappointed and I know it’s not unusually good design, rationally I think I it’s probably good enough.
+I’m disappointed and I know it’s not unusually good design, but rationally I think I it’s probably good enough.

 The design of WTD is fairly simple, but it does what was intended: it hooks into the normal build-kill-earn loop of a tower defence game without too much in the way.
-The new features should have been better tutorialed, but what game can’t be accused of that?
+The new features should have been better taught, but what game can’t be accused of that?

 I tried to innovate and it didn’t pay off.
 The wizard combination mechanics are different to a normal tower defence, and hopefully that’s a little interesting, but they don’t add enough and I think that I could have made a more ‘fun’ game by sticking closer to the traditional ‘choose your tower type’ model.
 (Indeed, I’m now haunted by other ways to deviate from it, that I now don’t have the time or interest to make.)

 There was a time when I considered trying that.
 It would only have taken a couple of days to prototype a ‘traditional’ system of buying towers by type, even with a branched upgrade system.
 It was late enough in the day though that I was already thinking of it as a non-commercial game, so I decided to keep the distinctiveness rather than make ‘just another’ TD even if that might play a little better.